aws-samples/searchable-encryption-dynamodb-howto/content/exercise-4.en.md

 Take another look at the [AWS Console for your DynamoDB table](https://us-west-2.console.aws.amazon.com/dynamodbv2/home?region=us-west-2#table?name=Exercise4_Table).

-Because this beacon is created from standard beacons with an output length of one bit, there are only two possible values the beacons can be.
+Because this beacon has an output length of one bit, there are only two possible values the beacon can be.

 Our sample data contains employees with four distinct employee ids.
 Because there are only two beacon values that can be written, we expect that when